yuanqing/create-figma-plugin/docs/configuration.md

   }
 ```

-See the recipe for [adding relaunch buttons to your plugin](recipes/adding-relaunch-buttons.md).
+See the recipe for [configuring relaunch buttons](recipes/relaunch-buttons.md).

 ### Configuration options